SRI-CSL/PLambda/README.md

 An attempt to produce a workable version of JLambda for Python.
 To be used mainly as a part of the IOP imaude system.

+We'll start out building a recursive interpreter, then if it gets any major use, trun it into a continuation passing style interpreter.

+Note that python is not java so there will be some differences, but hopefully the spirit will shine through.

 ## Manuals